chirpstack/chirpstack-docs/src/chirpstack-gateway-mesh/protocol.md

 ## Stored context

-This section describes which context must be known at the different components in the Relay architecture.
+This section describes which context must be known at the different components in the Mesh architecture.
 Unless otherwise specified, this context must be known at both the Relay Gateway and Border Gateway.

+### Signing key

+An AES128 key which is used to add a message integrity code to each mesh packet.
+Each Relay and Border gateway must be configured with this same key in order to sign and validate all mesh packets.

 ### TX Power table

 A TX Power table, which maps the (downlink) TX Power to an integer (0 - 15) and back.
-Ideally this matches the TX Power table of the Concentratord configuration.
+Ideally this matches the TX Power table of the Concentratord configuration (if there is no exact match, the Concentratord will use the highest value, that is less than the requested TX Power).

 ### Data-rate table